DeBraid/tech-notes/Front-End-is-Harder-Than-Back-End.md

 # Front End is Harder Than Back End

-(Below a sloppy first pass.
-Posit: common belief that back end development `harder` than front end is false.
-Certainly false in practice, maybe false in theory)
+Posit: common belief that back end development is `harder` than front end development likely is false.
+It's very likely false in practice, maybe perhaps also likely in theory.

 ### Modern Web & Mobile Application Development is Hard